 Responding to the need for national and international collaboration on randomised clinical trials, we work with national and international partners to conduct clinical trials on different treatments for eye diseases such as dry eye, glaucoma, and diabetic retinopathy.

-A clinical trial, supported by the National Institute for Health Research (NIHR) on the feasibility of fingerprick autologous blood (FAB) as a novel treatment for severe dry eye disease, in collaboration with Moorfields London and Bedford, shows promising results.
+Supported by the National Institute for Health Research (NIHR) on the feasibility of fingerprick autologous blood (FAB) as a novel treatment for severe dry eye disease, in collaboration with Moorfields London and Bedford, shows promising results.

-An additional NIHR portfolio study investigating ocular surface disease among patients with glaucoma has also involved a subsample of patients tested within VERI’s climate chamber to assess the behaviour of the ocular surface when environmentally stressed.
+An NIHR portfolio study investigating ocular surface disease among patients with glaucoma has involved a subsample of patients tested within VERI’s climate chamber to assess the behaviour of the ocular surface when environmentally stressed.